FRESHORANGE13/FRESHORANGE13.github.io/_posts/2024-10-25-MetaAnalysisPost.md

 There were a few other datasets the study used to supplement their data or add more information on certain SNPs, more information on certain types of dementias, etc., but as the list of datasets goes on, they contribute less and less to the main point of this study.
 Even if I would be able to access those datasets, at this point there have already been so many that I haven't been able to access that I don't think it would impact the overall transparency of this paper.

+* Since I couldn't actually access the data used, I don't know who actually collected the data in any of the datasets

 In conclusion, while this paper, at a glance, seemed to be extremely transparent and forward about which datasets they used and how to access them, in reality, it wasn't actually that straightforward.
 I could not access a single dataset that I tried to find.
 Some of them I couldn't access because I didn't have an ID, or I didn't have a subscription to a service, so maybe it would have been possible to access those if I was extremely invested in finding them and had the means to invest money or apply for an ID.
 For others though, the data just simply wasn't available online (at least to the extent that I looked for it, which I think is a lot more than the general public would do).
 This shows how difficult it would be to replicate this study with the same data they used, which definetly harms its reliability rating.

 ## Finding their funding: